 The fact remains that for millions of people across the globe, it’s simply easier and more natural to talk than to write.
 And for some, who are either illiterate or struggle with severe dyslexia, reading and writing can be extremely difficult.
 So why not let them talk to you instead?

-- Those who are blind or visually impaired
+- Those who are visually impaired

 In his talk at the Voice Global Summit 2020, Ron Jaworski also touched on the fact that 2.2 billion people across the globe currently struggle with some kind of visual impairment or complete blindness.